d-rec/drec-origin/docs/usage-guide/get-started.md

 ## Introduction

-Our platform is designed to meet the specific needs of both Buyers and DRE Developers:
+Our platform is designed to meet the specific needs of both Buyers and DRE Project Developers:

 - **Buyers** can manage reservations and view digital certificates.
-- **DRE Developers** can manage their energy generation devices and record meter reads.
+- **DRE Project Developers** can manage their energy generation devices and record meter reads.

 In addition, all users can manage their organization settings, ensuring that team members and permissions are correctly maintained.